tturocy/starter2024a/README.md

   - Returns custom hint text
   - Illustrates how, using JavaScript/jQuery, to disable a submission button until the user has made acceptable input (in this case, selecting one of the options)
+* The wait page for `quiz` also uses a slightly customised wait page template.
+The base template for this is in `_templates/global/WaitPage.html`, and the `quiz` wait page extends this.
+This demonstrates some simple customisation of wait pages;
+  in particular it disables the "progress bar" slider which some people find uncomfortable to look at.

 ## Advanced programming tools